-V790 may be spray applied.
 Use an airless unit of 2500 - 3000 psi and tip of about 519 size.
 May find a 515 tip better.
-Keep spray lines as short as possible to reduce clean up.
+Pressure at Nozzle: 15 Mpa min (150 kp/cm,2100 psi) Tip size: 11 - 17 thou For small areas it is suitable to use a conventional pressure pot with the following settings: Tip size: 1.8mm Pressure to the gun: 50 psi Pot Pressure: 15 PSI Wet on wet application, generally means applying the second coat as soon as the first coat has tacked off up until its dust free Keep spray lines as short as possible to reduce clean up.
 Also add up to 5% thinners to aid application.
-V790 may pin hole if not sprayed correctly.
+PAINTNFORGET may pin hole if not sprayed correctly.
 Watch coverage rates.
-(See Chapter 3.4) Generally even on the biggest projects roller application provides a good, labour efficient finish.
+(See Chapter 3.5) Generally even on the biggest projects roller application provides a good, labour efficient finish.
 (As a guide a 5-man spray team (one sprayer, 4 support) can apply one coat on about 600 sq M per 6 hr day).